Buying real estate in Medellín?

 Yes, the analysis of Medellín's property market is included in our pack

-Rental yields in central neighborhoods are on the rise as the demand for short-term rentals in Medellín grows.
+Rental yields in central neighborhoods are on the rise as short-term rental demand grows.

-3) Rents in popular neighborhoods will rise due to growing demand from digital nomads and remote workers
+2) Rents in popular areas will rise as digital nomads and remote workers drive demand

 Medellín is now a prime spot for digital nomads and remote workers, causing rental prices to rise in its popular neighborhoods.